nprapps/nprapps.github.com/_posts/2015-02-18-multivariate-testing.markdown

 * First, we learned that a Care Question has a positive impact on performance of actions presented at the end of stories.
 We also demonstrated that the language used to frame the Care Question matters.
 So far, aligning the tone of th question with the tone of the story has proven most successful.

 * Running the same test twice helped us simply validate that everything was working as planned.
 We are new to this, so it's not a bad idea to double check.
 We also quelched any concerns about the validity of the Care Question hypothesis when run on a more standard slide-based story versus one more choreographed around an audio track.

-* One of the most interesting insights beyond the validation of the hypothesis itself is the realization that, while most places use multivariate testing to iterate on a product over time, we can only apply lessons learned to another, future story, due to the nature of the stories we tell.

 * Also regarding test design, given the nature of the traffic we usually see for our stories (intense 2-4 days of high volume followed by a long tail of decreased traffic), we need to make sure statistical significance is achieved within the first few days, as running a test for a longer period of time doesn't add much at all.